Let's talk about hardware and why cable boxes are dumb.

 This lack of choice also comes with a hefty price tag.

-It's important to ask these two questions because if I'm going to lay out $500 for a product that say only does one thing and it will only be relevent to use for about a year or so before another version comes out and you can bet that many of these companies won't buy back the hardware.
+It's important to ask these two questions because if I'm going to lay out $500+ for a product that only does one thing and it will only be relevant to use for about a year or so before another version comes out and you can bet that many of these companies won't buy back the hardware.

-Consider this, the average cord cutting device is about $100 to purchase.
-It supports a wide variety of services that is constantly being updated and if you have multiple TV's in your house you can purchase 5 of these devices for the same cost of one cable box.
-There is also a huge selection of devices.
+Consider this, the average cord cutting device is about $200 to purchase.
+It supports a wide variety of services that is constantly being updated and if you have multiple TV's in your house you can purchase several of these devices or you can move the small portable devices from TV to TV.
+There is also a huge variety of devices.

 On top of that with all of the streaming services these devices allow you to access you are using cloud based technology.
-This means that there is no need for you to set timers or deal with conflicts to record your shows.
+This means that there is no need for you to set timers or deal with any conflicts to record your shows.
 They get recorded and made available automatically and not just the shows you like.
 Every show ever is recorded.

-On top of that these services are available on multiple devices.
+All of these services are available on multiple devices.
 Computers, gaming consoles, tablets and Smart TV’s.
 So in some cases you might not even need to buy multiple set top boxes for your TV.

 There is also the advantage of being able to travel with these devices.
 Over the last few years whenever I've been on an extended vacation I bring my Apple TV along with my tablet with me.
 Staying at any Air B&B with internet means I can plug my Apple TV in and still catch up on all of my content when I want.

 Can you do that with anything from any of the cable companies?